Community Services for the Elderly Program (CSE)

 In May, 1979, New York State enacted the Community Services for the Elderly Act as section 541 of Article 19-J of the Executive Law of New York State (now, New York State Elder Law, Article II, Title 1) based upon NYSOFA's assessment of these unmet needs.
 The Act established the Community Services for the Elderly (CSE) Program to:

 - Improve the ability of communities to assist elderly people who need help in order to remain in their homes and to participate in family and community life.

 - Improve cooperation and coordination among the many providers of community services, which can help frail elderly people who are at-risk of premature institutionalization.

-- Eliminate the confusion and frustration often experienced by older persons, their friends, relatives, and persons acting on their behalf when seeking services to meet the essential, and often chronic-care, needs of the elderly.
+- Eliminate the confusion and frustration often experienced by older persons, their friends, relatives, caregivers, and persons acting on their behalf when seeking services to meet the essential, and often chronic-care, needs of the elderly.

 - Reduce the heavy reliance on institutions as a way to care for the older adult, prevent excessive restrictions on the freedom of needy older persons, and reduce the unnecessary public expense of caring for the needs of frail, at-risk older New Yorkers.

 CSE has effectively been a State aging services block grant that enables localities to determine specific unmet needs and to shape the way the delivery system is organized to respond.
 Localities have considerable flexibility within the general parameters of the program's intent and goals.
 Through the initial and ongoing annual planning and coordination process, a wide range of service needs and gaps have been identified including case management, personal care, home delivered meals, information and assistance, referral, social adult day care, transportation, respite, telephone reassurance and friendly visiting, health promotion and wellness activities, senior centers and other congregate programs, personal emergency response systems, minor residential repairs, escort, and other important services.